bhl47fastrobots/fastrobots/lab6_report.md

 * However, on the hardwood, having a large integral gain to push the robot all the way to the setpoint becomes a huge problem, since the robot easily overshoots the setpoint on hardwood.
 We need to add integral windup protection to maintain good performance on the hardwood surface as well.
 This caps the integral branch to a maximum value, and allows the robot to recover quickly if it has overshot the setpoint.
 * Notice that there is no derivative kick; that is the low-pass-filter on the derivative term in action!

-One last note on the code is that we ended up needing to increase the maximum deg/sec that the gyroscope can sense.
+A final note on the code is that we ended up needing to increase the maximum deg/sec that the gyroscope can sense.
 We did this by adding the following code before the DMP setup in the `setup()` function:

 ```cpp
 // increase the maximum deg/sec gyroscope can sense